Back

 The key thing to remember is that, just as each student you reach out to is one individual amongst countless other prospective students, your institution is also one amongst many.
 It's very rare that students will pick one university without comparing it to others.
 So you're competing for attention.
 A 2020 study in the Journal of College Admission described students being hit by a "tsunami of emails" from universities.
 Most of it is irrelevant noise.

 Personalisation cuts through that by only sending stuff people actually care about.
-It does the job effectively.
 Personalised email campaigns get 30% higher open rates and 50% better click-through rates than generic blasts.

 Key benefits of personalisation